In a move that is likely to open up over $3.5 billion as investments

-Defence Ministry brings major retrospective changes in offsets policy
+ministry has brought major retrospective changes in the offsets policy,

 In a new notification that applies to all defence contracts that had offset obligations — to invest at least 30 per cent of the contract value into the Indian defence manufacturing sector — the ministry has permitted foreign companies to change Indian partners with a minimal process.